Skip to main content

 Removing

-If a component isn't relevant for a particular client, remove it from the Guide.
+If a component isn't relevant for a particular client, remove it from the layout.
 Removing it doesn't delete any underlying data — it just hides that component from the Guide view.

 Previewing Your Guide

-As you build, the Guide updates in real time.
-What you see on the Overview tab is exactly what your client will see when they access their Guide through the Client Portal.
+As you build, the Guide updates in real time with the client's live data.
+What you see in Guides is what your client will see when they access their Guide through the Client Portal.
 This makes it easy to tweak and polish before sharing.

 Sharing the Guide